ilovepku/sean-lee-portfolio/src/pages/projects/pkuen-discuz.md

 desc: ""
 highlights: ["IPv6 support since early 2012", "Online donation feature"]
 techs: ["Discuz", "Linux", "Apache", "MySQL", "PHP"]
+testimonial:
+  {
+    text: Excellent!
+We should have had such an online space for discussion sooner.
+I've already registered and will come to chat with everyone often.
+The news needs to be emailed to all undergraduate and graduate students (almuni too) to encourage all to visit this forum.",
+    avatar: ../../images/mao.png,
+    person: "Dr. MAO Liang",
+    position: "Associate Chair",
+    company: "English Department, Peking University", }
 ---

 ### Overview